Fufuco

-António Paiva Tavares nicknamed Fufuco (born 28 February 1986 in Praia, Cape Verde) is a former Cape Verdean footballer.
+António Paiva Tavares (born 28 February 1986), commonly known as Fufuco, is a former Cape Verdean footballer, who played as a forward.
+He was capped by Cape Verde once against Equatorial Guinea in 2009.

+Career

-Ha Noi T&T
+Hanoi T&T

 Traded to Vietnamese outfit Ha Noi T&T in 2011, Fufuco was known for his enthusiastic attitude from the first day of training, making his debut in the last 20 minutes of a game fronting Thanh Hoa.
 Even though he hit a hat-trick in a 6-2 beating of HAGL, the Cape Verdean generally underperformed for the club, earning a red card after complaining about having a goal disallowed versus Khanh Hoa.
 Seen as puerile by many in Vietnam, he spent prodigally on his Vietnamese girlfriend and did not send money home coupled with disappointing league showings which resulted in him leaving the team by 2012.